Limitations on Accurate, Trusted, Human-level Reasoning: Additional results

 Note that by the definition of $c$, the execution of steps 2, 5 and 6 of the program only take $c$ steps outside the execution of $A$ on the input $(\mathtt{self\_Turing\_T\_v2}, \mathtt{self\_Turing\_T\_v2}, T+c)$.

 Suppose $A$ outputs `always halts in given time limit' on the given input on some randomness.
 Whenever $A$ outputs `always halts in given time limit', the program enters an infinite loop and never halts.
-This is a contradiction if $A$ is safe, and hence if $A$ is safe it outputs `always halts in given time limit' with probability 0.
+This is a contradiction if $A$ is accurate, and hence if $A$ is accurate it outputs `always halts in given time limit' with probability 0.

 Now, if $A$ does not output `always halts in given time limit' on the input, then the program will enter the \textbf{else} block and immediately halt.
 Since $A$ runs for at most $T$ steps, the program then halts in time at most $T+c$.
-Therefore, if $A$ is safe then the program always halts in time at most $T+c$.
+Therefore, if $A$ is accurate then the program always halts in time at most $T+c$.

 \end{proof} \end{proof}